prajwalhc-18/ClimaCast/README.md

-# ReactForecast
+# ClimaCast

-ReactForecast is a dynamic weather forecasting application built using React.
+ClimaCast is a dynamic weather forecasting application built using React.
 It provides users with up-to-date weather information for various locations around the world, allowing them to plan their activities accordingly.

 ## Features